-COVID-19 Courthouse Site Assessment and Precautionary Measures
+COVID-19 Courthouse Risk Assessment and Preventative Measures

-- MAG has undertaken a site assessment process led by the Public Services Health and Safety Association (PSHSA). - Site assessments involved the review of public areas of the courthouse, including courtrooms and cell blocks, and provided recommendations for appropriate precautionary measures to mitigate the risk of COVID-19 transmission. - In preparation for resuming attendance of in-custody accused to the courthouse MAG has introduced precautionary measures including: - Active and passive screening of all attendees to the courthouse, including staff, and judiciary. - Mandated wearing of face coverings for justice sector partners and members of the public while in the courthouse (with some exceptions). - o Use of hand sanitizer at entry. - Physical distancing throughout the facility. - Enhanced cleaning of the facility three times each day and in between witnesses and accused in the courtroom. - Enhanced cleaning of holding cells multiple times each day and between prisoners. - Engineered controls plexiglass barriers. - Administrative controls floor markers, queuing markers, fixed hand sanitizer at key points throughout the facility, best practices for document transmission. - Personal protection equipment (PPE) in the form of face masks and eye protection where deemed necessary based on the site assessment. - When the prisoner attends the courthouse, they will be held in the cellblock.
-Precautionary measures undertaken by MAG in the cell block will include enhanced cleaning multiple time per day.
-A day porter service where the holding cell will be cleaned every time there is a different prisoner occupying any given holding cell.
+- MAG has undertaken a risk assessment process led by the Public Services Health and Safety Association (PSHSA). - Risk assessments involved the review of public areas of the courthouse, including courtrooms and cell blocks, and provided recommendations for appropriate preventative measures to mitigate the risk of COVID-19 transmission. - In preparation for resuming attendance of in-custody accused to the courthouse MAG has introduced preventative measures including: - Active and passive screening of all attendees to the courthouse, including staff, and judiciary. - Mandated wearing of source control face coverings for court personnel, justice sector partners and members of the public while in the courthouse (with some exceptions). - Use of hand sanitizer at entry.

-- When the prisoner moves to the courtroom, they will be held in the prisoner box. - A face covering will be provided to the prisoner when in the courtroom unless otherwise directed by judiciary or police services (may pose a risk to the prisoner). - Physical distancing markers are in place in the courtroom to assist in maintaining two metres (six feet) around the prisoner. - Plexiglass is in place in the courtroom where physical distancing may not be possible. - Where physical distancing is not possible, and an engineered control is not in place, staff and judiciary will wear PPE.
+- Physical distancing throughout the facility. - Enhanced cleaning of the facility three times each day and in between witnesses and accused in the courtroom. - Enhanced cleaning of holding cells multiple times each day and between prisoners. - Engineering controls plexiglass barriers. - Administrative controls floor markers, queuing markers, fixed hand sanitizer at key points throughout the facility, best practices for document transmission. - Personal protection equipment (PPE) in the form of surgical/procedure face masks and eye protection where deemed necessary based on the risk assessment. - When the prisoner attends the courthouse, they will be held in the cellblock.
+Preventative measures undertaken by MAG in the cell block will include enhanced cleaning multiple time per day.
+A day porter service where the holding cell will be cleaned every time there is a different prisoner occupying any given holding cell. - When the prisoner moves to the courtroom, they will be held in the prisoner box. - A source control face covering will be provided to the prisoner when in the courtroom unless otherwise directed by judiciary or police services (may pose a risk to the prisoner). - Physical distancing markers are in place in the courtroom to assist in maintaining two metres (six feet) around the prisoner. - Plexiglass is in place in the courtroom where physical distancing may not be possible. - Source control face coverings will be worn by staff in public and administrative areas as outlined under the 'Source Control Face Covering' section of the guidebook.
+Where an employee is unable to wear a source control face covering, physical distancing is not possible, and an engineering control is not in place, staff will wear PPE.